Virtual outsourcing – considerations and benefits for small business

 • Minimising your risk by reducing your fixed investment

-• Getting true expertise at a fraction of the cost
+• Getting true expertise at a fraction of the cost of a first hire

 • Allowing you to focus on your core business and make more money